 FANS 1/A

-ATN Baseline 1 (ATN B1)
+Link 2000+ (subset of ATN Baseline 1)

 ATN Baseline 2 (ATN B2)

-The FMS system should support these datalink environmentsfunctions.
+The FMS system should support these datalink environments.
+FANS 1/A is utilized primarily in trans oceanic ATC environments.
+Link 2000+ is mandated as the datalink environment in Europe.
+ATN Baseline 2 is applicable to airspace in North America and eventually replace Link 2000+ in Europe.
+The Many of the avionics system implementations have elected to support multiple ATS datalink environments.

 All these ATS datalink systems provide the capability to establish a connection between the airplane and the ground service, communicate with air traffic control using datalink messages instead of voice contact and may provide other functions such as position reports and air traffic information.
 The datalink systems utilize different air/ground networks.
-FANS 1/A operates over the ACARS network as described in ARINC 622 and ATN B1 & B2 operate over the Aeronautical Telecommunucation Network (ATN).
-The system should provide for a crew interface that details these messages for crew review along with the appropriate prompts for crew responses such as accept, reject, standby, or response data that may be required.
+FANS 1/A operates over the ACARS network as described in ARINC 622.
+ATN B1 Link 2000+ operate over the Aeronautical Telecommunication Network (ATN). .
+ATN B2 is network agnostic.

 The datalink communication architecture on the aircraft has evolved with variation in the allocation of the datalink subfunctions to physical units.